 House approves legislation to make permanent IRA charitable rollover

-On Thursday, July 17, the House the America Gives More Act (H.R.
+On July 17, the House the America Gives More Act (H.R.
 4719), a package of five charitable provisions that includes making permanent three expired tax extenders: the IRA charitable rollover, the enhanced deduction for donating land conservation easements, and the enhanced and expanded deduction for donating food inventory.
 Also included is a measure to extend through April 15 the deadline for claiming charitable donations on the previous year's tax filing and a measure to simplify to 1 percent the excise tax rate for private foundations' investment income.
 All five provisions were reported out of a May 29 markup in the Ways and Means Committee.

 IRA charitable rollover introduced in 113th Congress

 Senior Senate Finance Committee member Charles Schumer (D-NY) introduced the Public Good IRA Rollover Act (S.1772) on November 21, 2013 to renew and make permanent the IRA charitable rollover, which was set to expire January 1, 2014.
 The measure was introduced with five bipartisan cosponsors: Senators Susan Collins (R-ME), Tim Johnson (D-SD), Carl Levin (D-MI), Mark Pryor (D-AR), and Kirsten Gillibrand (D-NY).
 In the House, Rep. Alan Grayson (D-FL) introduced legislation (H.R.
 3944) January 28, 2014 that would renew the provision for one year, along with 11 other temporary tax provisions that have expired or would expire in 2014.
 Ways and Means Committee members Aaron Schock (R-IL) and Earl Blumenauer (D-OR) also introduced legislation (H.R.
 4619) on May 8, 2014 that would make permanent the IRA charitable rollover provision.